Jhsmit/PyHDX/docs/using_the_GUI.rst

 The value of the regalizer control the degree of 'smoothing' which prevents overfitting.
 Typical values are 0.5 to 2, depending on the input data, where lower values give more detail but should only be selected if the degree of peptide coverage and overlap is high.
-For the other fitting hyperparameters, see the reference docs :ref:`_web_application_autodoc`.
+For the other fitting hyperparameters, see the reference docs :ref:`web-application-autodoc`.

 The output of the fit is ΔG, protection factor (PF), covariance (for ΔG) for each residue.
 All values can be exported in .txt format and the ΔG and PF values are plotted in their respective graph windows.